 How consulting used to work

 By the mid-1970s, every consulting firm knew the average client company needed help executing on their recommendations.
 The strategies they were prescribing had gotten complex, the result of an intellectual-industrial arms race started by the “strategy buffs” at BCG.
-Each consulting firm dealt with this pressure differently, but one firm emerged as a standout: Bain & Company.
+Each consulting firm dealt with this pressure differently, but one firm emerged as a standout: Bain.

-Bain & Company had always prioritized intimate client relationships where it could drive greater value, preferring a few high-value engagements to having more numerous but less valuable relationships.
-The company made three crucial decisions early on about how it would work with clients to make that happen:
+Bain had always prioritized intimate client relationships where it could drive greater value, preferring a few high-value engagements to having more numerous but less valuable relationships.
+The company made 3 crucial decisions early on about how it would work with clients to make that happen:

-- It would only work with only one company in any given industry.
+- It would work with only one company in any given industry.

 - It would commit large amounts of time, money, and manpower to helping those companies get results, including (at times) sending Bain employees to work on-site to learn on the job.

 To maintain confidentiality, “Bainies” did not carry business cards (no one at Bain did for the first 7 years of the firm) and would only refer to clients by codenames.
 The depth and secrecy of these long, intimate relationships led to Bain’s reputation as the “KGB of management consulting.”

 Bain’s habit of embedding itself as part of the team made it a darling consultant of the 1980s.
 Wall Street enshrined “shareholder value” as the ultimate good, and Bain made shareholder value its North Star metric.

 For example, Bain was working with Guinness when it was uncovered that 4 men — the so-called “Guinness four” — had been manipulating the stock market in order to inflate Guinness’ share price.